llms.txt

 import type { SnapPage, SnapActionHandlers } from "@farcaster/snap/react-native";

-The React Native SnapCard accepts the same props plus optional colors and borderRadius for native styling.
+The React Native SnapCard accepts the shared props plus native styling and host-controlled expansion props for feed surfaces.

 PropTypeDefaultDescription